ng101/ITSEO/README.md

 Navigate to folder repos\InfoTrack\InfoTrack.UI
 Open cmd.
 Enter command 'npm install'.
 Enter command 'npm start'.

-Ensure baseUrl in InfoTrackClient.js client is http://localhost:62077.
+Ensure baseUrl in InfoTrackClient.js client is http://localhost:62077 if error connecting to API.

+Search data is already prepopulated but you are able to change search provider between bing/google.

 ## TECH
 * .NET Core 3.1